Skip to content

 • Perform hand hygiene frequently, especially before touching one’s mouth, nose or eyes; before eating; after using the toilet; after touching public installations such as handrails or door knobs; or when hands are contaminated by respiratory secretion after coughing or sneezing.

 • Wash hands with liquid soap and water, and rub for at least 20 seconds.
-Then rinse with water and dry with a disposable paper towel.
+Then rinse with water and dry with a disposable paper towel or hand dryer.
 If hand washing facilities are not available, or when hands are not visibly soiled, performing hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative.

 • Cover your mouth and nose with tissue paper when sneezing or coughing.
 Dispose of soiled tissues into a lidded rubbish bin, then wash hands thoroughly.